 • Opportunity for long-term US visa

-Citizens of Antigua and Barbuda can apply for a ten-year B-1/B-2 visa for the US and visit the country for up to 180 days.
+Citizens of Antigua can apply for a ten-year B-1/B-2 visa for the US and visit the country for up to 180 days.
 The visa can be obtained for business, healthcare, and travel purposes.

 Citizenship Cost